josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/Suppression_Modes/🧨_how_prevent_uses_darvo_to_detain.md

 **MUU = Mixed, Unstable, or Unclear concern**

-- **What it is:** A Prevent catch-all category, used when a person doesn’t fit Islamist or far-right labels but is still considered “a concern.”
+- **What it is:** A Prevent catch-all category used when a person does not fit Islamist or far-right labels but is still considered “a concern.”

 - **How it works:**
   - **Mixed:** Elements of different ideological markers (e.g. Palestine + mental health).
   - **Unstable:** Behaviour seen as erratic, emotional, or hard to categorise.
-  - **Unclear:** No ideological markers present, but officials still decide monitoring is warranted.
+  - **Unclear:** No ideological markers present, but monitoring is still initiated.

 - **Why it matters:**
   - Creates a **dumping ground for ambiguity**.
   - Enables **open-ended surveillance** without thresholds of criminality.
-  - Overlaps directly with psychiatric framings of instability — making sectioning a convenient “solution.”
+  - Overlaps directly with psychiatric framings of instability — making sectioning a convenient “resolution pathway.”

 ---

 ## 🛡️ Counter-protocol

-- **Name the frame:** State explicitly “this is Prevent/MUU logic using DARVO.”
+- **Name the frame:**
+  - “This is Prevent/MUU logic using DARVO.”

 - **Rights anchoring:**
   - “Which section am I under?”
   - “Please show me the signed paperwork.”
   - “I want my solicitor contacted immediately.”

+- **Documentation:**
-- **Documentation:** Log every denial, attack, and reversal — DARVO collapses under evidence.
+  - Log every denial, attack, and reversal — DARVO weakens under recorded sequence.

+- **Witness networks:**
-- **Witness networks:** Share records with allies to prevent isolation.
+  - Share records with trusted parties to prevent isolation.

 ---